 Understanding user needs

-People and businesses use government services to help them fulfil a task (eg register to vote, check if a vehicle is taxed, pay a VAT bill etc).
+People and businesses use government services to help them get something done (for example, register to vote, check if a vehicle is taxed or pay a VAT bill).

 When to research

-You can get information about user needs by:
+You can learn about users and their needs by:

-- using existing evidence (eg analytics, search logs, call centre data, previous research reports etc)
+- reviewing existing evidence (for example, analytics, search logs, call centre data, previous research reports, data from Citizens Advice etc)

-- talking to people in your organisation who deal with users
+- talking to people inside and outside your organisation who work with actual or likely users (for example, caseworkers, call centre agents and charity workers)

-Treat any opinions or suggested user needs that don’t come from users as assumptions that have to be proven.
+Treat any opinions or suggestions that do not come from users as assumptions that have to be proven by doing research.

 Writing user needs